RE: New McLaren Senna revealed

 This could be the start of the decline of Mrclaren !
 All models are essentially the sane thing under the skin and this has a lot of 720 under all that nonsense.
 In my opinion, the bubble is about to burst and mclaren will be the hardest hit out of all the manufacturers.
 Models are too similar and they rely heavily on the limited edition sales .
 After sales, service and general attitude are about the worst in the industry .
 Infact, its already happening as 675LTs are off £50k in the last 6 months and i am being offered 720's at 25k under list.
 The road car division is not profitable when you strip out P1 sales in that year.
 I am afraid it could be goodbye mclaren road cars- Would be shame but serve them right for their arrogance and crap after sales!

-Are you a dealer ?anniesdad said:
+Are you a dealer ?

 I think the One:1 is rapid!
-The Egg's are breaking records all over the place at the minute.
-I'm not sure how official the Spa time is but they claim it as a production car lap record.
+The Egg's are breaking records all over the place at the minute. smile I'm not sure how official the Spa time is but they claim it as a production car lap record.
 I couldn't say if it's been beaten since.
 Maybe it would take a "Senna" with trick tyres to beat the One:1?

 Don't get me wrong, 2:32 is awfully quick for a road legal car but tbh no one else has really tried to set a 'production lap record' there either and I'm dead certain Radical could go under that if they tried.
-I reckon a good pro in a factory backed 918 or P1 effort (ie driver wouldn't have to pay for a crash ) could already get there or very close and Mclaren seem pretty confident the P15 will be faster than the P1.
-RSK21 said:
+I reckon a good pro in a factory backed 918 or P1 effort (ie driver wouldn't have to pay for a crash hehe ) could already get there or very close and Mclaren seem pretty confident the P15 will be faster than the P1.

 AUTODESIGN said: